Clearing's Chronic Pain Blog

 The Clearing solution

 Clearing has developed a custom nutraceutical blend under the guidance of pain specialists.
 It contains ingredients that may help ease your pain.
-The blend contains ingredients clinically proven to promote joint flexibility and reduce joint stiffness.
 Our nutraceutical blend includes NEM®, alpha-lipoic acid, turmeric, boswellia, ginger root extract, Vitamins D & E, thiamin, calcium and Vitamin B12.
-It is available for purchase along with your subscription as a Clearing member.

 At Clearing, we work closely with you to customize a treatment plan for your chronic pain to help bring you relief.
-Our personalized comprehensive treatment plans combine non-opioid prescription-strength topical creams, nutraceuticals, personalized exercises and stretches and high-touch care from a team of specialized providers.
-All delivered to you in the comfort of your own home via our telehealth platform and delivery by mail.
+We offer non-opioid, prescription-strength topical creams, nutraceuticals, a personalized home exercise program and quality care from a team of specialized providers.

 This article is for informational purposes only and does not constitute professional medical advice.
 Always seek the advice of your healthcare professional with any questions or concerns you may have regarding your individual needs and medical conditions.